 Treats always seem to help in motivating kids so stock up on your favorites (we like M&M's)--but make sure you check with parents about allergies.
 It's always a good idea for leaders to carry a small first aid kit and cel phone, especially if you are heading out for any distance from the trailhead.

-If you are an organization conducting a Take a Kid Mountain Biking Day ride (club, chapter, shop or other), IMBA recommends you have parents fill out your organization's acknowledgement of risk and release of liability form for all participants.
+If you are an organization conducting a Take a Kid Mountain Biking Day ride (club, chapter, shop or other), IMBA recommends you have parents fill out your organization's acknowledgment of risk and release of liability form for all participants.

 If you need help publicizing your event - we've created two different posters in PDF form, which you are welcome to download and print out to use as you see fit.
 Save the posters to disk and take them to your local print shop and have them enlarged to full poster size, or just print them out on your own color printer.
 You can fill in your own event information with a Magic Marker or Sharpie and post them in local schools, bike shops, or community centers where kids and parents will see them.